speedfuns/smrpg/routes/any.md

 - Jump 10x times on wiggler for 1 frog coin
 - MINIMAL MOVEMENT
 - Do this 7 times (leave with 11 frog coins)
+  - -1 if you're going to the Forest Secret
+  - -4 if you're going to Pipe Vault
+  - -1 if you're going to the Shy Guy in the Mines
+  - -1 if you're going to Booster's Pass Secret

 ### Post-Wiggler Syndrome